 Proper signage and branding are critical to a positive experience at church, especially for newcomers or first-time visitors.
 Think about it.
 How could we possibly navigate a large airport or hospital without relying completely on the signs around us?
 It would be a terrible experience.

-It’s the same for a church.
-We’re already excited when new visitors are willing to come through our church doors.
-But how do we get them to come back again?
+This is true of newcomers to your church, too.
 Their first experience has to be easy and comfortable.
 New attenders typically prefer to blend in and navigate a new building without feeling stress or confusion.
 They should be able to find their way around without having to ask for directions.
-Aspen’s research with Barna validates that first-time guests—especially young adults—want visual clarity.

-When Aion works with a church, they first evaluate the space for its general flow and determine where the problem areas are in the building.
-“We ask, ‘How are people going to move through the space?’” says Kevin Delahunty, president of Aion Solutions.
+When Aspen works with a church, we first evaluate the space for its general flow and determine where the problem areas are in the building.

 Your church signage should answer questions about where to go, where to park, which door to enter, where the restrooms are located, and where the kids should be dropped off.